 As a student, you will be eligible to join any of the societies of the College or the University.
 Some, but by no means all, have a presence on the college or University website.
 Whatever your chosen sporting, musical, cultural, intellectual or just-plain-silly pursuit, you will find it here.
 Within the College, St Catharine's own societies including the Shirley Society (Literature and Arts), the John Ray Society (Sciences) and the Music Society, and other societies cater for a wide variety of interests and activities.

 St Catharine's students all have access to a wide range of sports facilities - including our extensive playing fields at Grantchester Meadows, our all-weather hockey pitch, squash and badminton courts, a small gym at our central site, and a boathouse on the river.
 Plus, all are members of the College's ‘Amalgamated Clubs’ which means they can indulge in rowing, cricket, rugby, football, hockey, tennis, squash, badminton, athletics, swimming and other sports.
 One of the best things about sport in a collegiate university is that it caters to those of all abilities - from 'just-for-enjoyment' to 'elite'.
 One Catz undergraduate student is a multiple Olympic medal winner.

 Catz is also extremely active in music, with many opportunities to continue your previous musical passions, or embark upon new ones - click here for more information.

 From your first day...

 From the start of your time here, our aim is to welcome you into the St Catharine’s community.
-For example, before our students arrive they receive two detailed guides about life and work at Cambridge – one from the College and one compiled by its current students.
+For example, before our students arrive they receive two detailed, friendly guides about life and work here – one from the College and one compiled by its current students.

 ...if that isn't enough, click here to learn about the most important "person" in St Catharine's...